-Latvia, a little country placed on the Baltic see, has a beautiful and varied landscape.
+Latvia, a little country placed on the Baltic sea, has a beautiful and varied landscape.
 The tranquil Gulf of Riga and rough Baltic Sea are the highlights of Latvia.
 Both of these have a seemingly endless beach that is frequently secluded.
 The surroundings are equally enchanting with its rows of forest, surging rivers, and peaceful lakes.

 Riga, the capital of Latvia, is one of the region’s most visited areas by tourists.
-This city houses a remarkable collection of Jungendstil, which is a kind of art, buildings in all of Europe.
+This city houses a remarkable collection of Jugendstil, which is a kind of art, buildings in all of Europe.
 Riga has one of the hottest nightlife scenes, a total contrast to the city’s history and extraordinary architecture.

 A longtime favorite holiday destination, Latvia’s appeal is being discovered further abroad.
 Beyond Riga lies medieval towns, grand palaces, folk parks, museums, country castles, and ruined fortresses.
 This country will undoubtedly be from being known as Europe’s hidden treasure.

 Things to Do in Latvia

 This cathedral is worth seeing even if you aren’t a religious person.
 The best time to visit is during the Feast of the Assumption in August where 150,000 people participate in a torch-lit march.

 The wetlands and farmland bring in a large amount of uncommon and interesting birds including the corncrake which is a rare species in other areas of Europe.

 A part of the Slitere National Park, the beach at Cape Kolka is incredible as the Gulf of Riga and Baltic Sea collide.
 It is also the perfect place to go on a walk.